Christine Movie Reaction, Rebecca Hall As Chubbuck

 The first is a Hitchcockian film within a film: Kate Plays Christine treads the meta waters of what it means to be an actress embodying a character.
 The second is a more familiar sort of cinema, starring the brilliantly mercurial Rebecca Hall in the title role.

 Christine is less focused on its subject's death by gunshot on live TV, and more concerned with what made her tick in life; it is also an investigation into the cultural scaffolding that surrounded and ultimately collapsed on her.
-Out in cinemas on 27th January, this biopic is a compassionately executed and thoughtfully probing look at a woman who struggled to find her place in the world.
+Already getting Oscar buzz and out in theaters October 14, this biopic is a compassionately executed and thoughtfully probing look at a woman who struggled to find her place in the world.
 Refinery29 spoke to Rebecca Hall about taking on Christine.

 The first is a Hitchcockian film within a film: Kate Plays Christine treads the meta waters of what it means to be an actress embodying a character.
 The second is a more familiar sort of cinema, starring the brilliantly mercurial Rebecca Hall in the title role.

 Christine is less focused on its subject's death by gunshot on live TV, and more concerned with what made her tick in life; it is also an investigation into the cultural scaffolding that surrounded and ultimately collapsed on her.
-Out in cinemas on 27th January, this biopic is a compassionately executed and thoughtfully probing look at a woman who struggled to find her place in the world.
+Already getting Oscar buzz and out in theaters October 14, this biopic is a compassionately executed and thoughtfully probing look at a woman who struggled to find her place in the world.
 Refinery29 spoke to Rebecca Hall about taking on Christine.

 Advertisement